FATelarico/ctv-network/NetworkAnalysis.md

 	8. [Other](#other)
 5. [References](#references)

-# Main tools
+# Ecosystems

+The starting point for analysing networks in `R` is to familiarise with the main package 'families' or ecosystems.
+Using them, users can access functions to create, import/export, edit, and otherwise operate on relational data.

 - `r pkg("igraph", priority = "core")` provides tools for creating, manipulating, and analysing network structures with a focus on graphical representations and fast algorithms to operate on large datasets (particularly manipulating data and dealing with vertex attributes).
+Rather than coming bundled with other packages, `igraph` offers an ecosystem of extensions and add-ons.

   - *Approach*: `igraph` is an R package built upon a C library that is shared also by implementations in Python and Mathematica.
 The C code is efficient and the R interface is increasingly consistent and easy to use with a lot of basic functionality, including calculating network properties, generating random graphs for simulations, etc.